rmlane/bscContentHelpers/README.md

 ## Document Templates

-Each document template relies on three files:
+Each document template relies on three files: [an .Rmd template](#rmd-template), [an output format](#output-format), and [a knit function](#knit-function).

 ### A .Rmd Template

+At its most basic, an .Rmd template is a sample file, written in R Markdown, that may include standard headers, sample code, or boilerplate text.
+It will also contain default and placeholder settings in a header block.

+In the context of an R package, an Rmd template also includes supporting documents and settings.
 This controls the structure of a document.
-For example, it may include standard headers, sample code, or boilerplate text.
+For example, it

 Create a new blank document based on a template by calling `rmarkdown::draft("my_article.Rmd", template = "template_name", package = "bscContentHelpers")`.